 Prior to instituting Multiple Measures, placement was determined by Accuplacer, which, as studies demonstrate, has been a barrier for most students.
 The math course offerings below transfer level have been greatly reduced.
-No Arithmetic, Pre-Algebra, or Beginning Algebra courses are offered anymore and Geometry has been reduced to a single section.
-The AA degree only requires a course at the Beginning Algebra or Geometry level, so the reduction in offerings has been problematic for some AA students as well as re-entry students who could benefit from the remedial courses that were previously offered.
+No Arithmetic, Pre-Algebra, or Beginning Algebra courses are offered anymore, and Geometry has been reduced to a single section.
+The AA degree only requires a course at the Beginning Algebra or Geometry level, so offerings of these courses benefits some AA students as well as re-entry students who could benefit from some remedial math exposure.
 Not only has multiple measures given more direct-access to students, but the department's choice to eliminate the majority of pre-transfer-level courses has eliminated most of the barriers.